wanderer6994/Anarchy/README.md

 # About
 Anarchy is an opensource Discord API wrapper that focuses on making bot programming easy.<br>
-Since the start it has been our goal to make it simple, so that people can easily modify it to their needs.<br>
+Since the start it has been our goal to make it simple yet effective, so that people can easily modify it to their needs, and not have huge performance losses.<br>

 Oh and also: if you're using a bot token make sure to prefix the token with 'Bot '.<br>